alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-09-23-is-eating-cats-halal-or-makruh.md

 date: 2024-09-23
 category: [fatwas,animals]
 source: "Fatawa al-Lajnah ad-Da'imah 22/292, Fatwa no.14701"
-excerpt: "It is prohibited to eat cats, for they are of the fanged animals."
+summary: "It is prohibited to eat cats, for they are of the fanged animals."
 group6: true
 ---